 Whether your refusal to work from home is a lawful reason for ending your employment will depend on all the circumstances.
 It is most likely to be fair if, for example:

-- your employer has a good business case for asking staff to work from home – for example a genuine wish to save costs by reducing office space;
+your employer has a good business case for asking staff to work from home – for example, long-term structural changes brought about by the coronavirus pandemic;

-- your employer has engaged in a fair procedure, indluding by giving you as much warning as possible of the planned changes, consulting with you and listening and trying to take into account your concerns; and
+your employer has engaged in a fair procedure, including by giving you as much warning as possible of the planned changes, consulting with you, listening and trying to take into account your concerns; and

 Your employer must not discriminate against you.
 And if you are disabled, your employer owes you a legal duty to make reasonable adjustments to help you work from home.